Michael James Schoonderwoerd Sells 50,000 Shares of Denison Mines Corp. (TSE:DML) Stock

 Denison Mines Corp.
-(TSE:DML) (NYSE:DNN) Senior Officer Michael James Schoonderwoerd sold 50,000 shares of the firm’s stock in a transaction on Friday, July 2nd.
-The shares were sold at an average price of C$1.52, for a total transaction of C$76,000.00.
-Following the transaction, the insider now directly owns 65,550 shares of the company’s stock, valued at approximately C$99,636.
+(TSE:DML) (NYSE:DNN) Senior Officer Michael James Schoonderwoerd sold 50,000 shares of Denison Mines stock in a transaction on Monday, July 5th.
+The shares were sold at an average price of C$1.54, for a total value of C$77,000.00.
+Following the transaction, the insider now owns 15,550 shares of the company’s stock, valued at approximately C$23,947.

 Michael James Schoonderwoerd also recently made the following trade(s):

-DML has been the subject of a number of analyst reports.
-Canaccord Genuity lifted their target price on shares of Denison Mines from C$2.25 to C$2.50 and gave the stock a “buy” rating in a research note on Wednesday, June 16th.
-Cormark lifted their target price on shares of Denison Mines from C$1.50 to C$1.90 and gave the stock an “outperform” rating in a research note on Thursday, June 17th.
-Finally, Raymond James lifted their target price on shares of Denison Mines from C$1.70 to C$1.80 and gave the stock a “market perform” rating in a research note on Wednesday, June 16th.
+DML has been the subject of a number of research analyst reports.
+Cormark lifted their target price on Denison Mines from C$1.50 to C$1.90 and gave the stock an “outperform” rating in a report on Thursday, June 17th.
+Canaccord Genuity lifted their target price on Denison Mines from C$2.25 to C$2.50 and gave the stock a “buy” rating in a report on Wednesday, June 16th.
+Finally, Raymond James lifted their target price on Denison Mines from C$1.70 to C$1.80 and gave the stock a “market perform” rating in a report on Wednesday, June 16th.

 About Denison Mines